jordanandrewww/week-2-data-analysis-mini-project/README.md

 # Project Description

-This mini project for week 3 is a continuation of week 2, where we practice using dev containers and creating unit tests/additional testing to ensure that core functions such as data loading, filtering, grouping, preprocessing, and machine learning model behavior, all function properly, with clear structure and edge case handling.
+This mini project for week 3 is a continuation of week 2, but this week we focused on making the code cleaner and more readable, using refactoring, code commenting, and code quality tools like black and flake8.
+The key take away for this week and for this overall project is that it is important that we are able to take data from a dataset, clean it, and then use it to create various visualizations that can allow us to make clear, meaningul insights about said data.

 This project analyzes Taylor Swift’s concert tours dataset to explore attendance, revenue, and tour patterns.
 After cleaning and preparing the dataset, a KMeans clustering model is applied to identify groups of concerts (e.g., high-revenue stadium shows vs. smaller under-attended concerts).
 The project demonstrates skills in data cleaning, exploratory analysis, and machine learning clustering.